 Why are marriage rights such a big deal?
 The federal government often takes the lead in protecting minority groups from discrimination, but the federal government penalizes same-sex couples based on their inability to marry.
-Same-sex couples are excluded from 1,138 federal policies and protections conferred by marriage.3 These policies and protections are not extended to any same-sex couple, even those who have the ability to marry at the state level.
+Same-sex couples are excluded from 1,138 federal policies and protections conferred by marriage.4 These policies and protections are not extended to any same-sex couple, even those who have the ability to marry at the state level.
+Not all same-sex couples want to marry, but they should have the right to if that is want they want for themselves and their families.

-The word "marriage" is important beyond the legal protections it offers.
+The word "marriage" is also important beyond the legal protection it offers.
 It is part of the American dream.
-I have never heard a child say they dreamed of growing up and obtaining a civil union.
+I have never heard a child say they dream of growing up and obtaining a civil union.
 Marriage rights under a different term, such as "civil union" or "domestic partnership," will never be the same as marriage.
 Our country's history has shown that separate cannot be equal.